Travis Pastrana: Motorcycle racing

 Pastrana debuted in the AMA Motocross Championship in late 1999.
 He won the 125cc national title in 2000, making him the youngest to do so at 16 years old.
 While Pastrana competed in the AMA Supercross Championship 125cc East Coast class in 2000, he fell short in his pursuit of the title.
 After this, Pastrana moved in with Kevin Windham to train for the upcoming racing season.
 In their downtime, the two would often teach each other freestyle tricks.
 The training strategy proved successful for Pastrana, who would secure the 125cc East Coast title in 2001.
-Pastrana competed in the AMA Supercross Championship's 250cc class from 2001 to 2005, with his best season in 2002 where he ranked 16th.
-He also won the 125cc Rose Creek Invitational, and raced at the 2000 Motocross des Nations.
+Pastrana competed in the AMA Supercross Championship's 250cc class from 2001 to 2005, with his best season in 2002, where he ranked 16th.
+He also won the 125cc Rose Creek Invitational and raced at the 2000 Motocross des Nations.

 In 2023, Pastrana was inducted into the AMA Motorcycle Hall of Fame.

 Team Puerto Rico

-Robert Pastrana, Travis' father, is of Colombian descent, but born and raised in Puerto Rico which made Travis directly eligible to represent Puerto Rico in international competition.
+Robert Pastrana, Travis' father, is of Puerto Rican descent, which made Travis directly eligible to represent Puerto Rico in international competition.
 The Puerto Rico Motorcycle Association provided him with a license to represent the Territory, which was accepted by the Unión Latinoamericana de Motociclismo, the relevant sanctioning body in Latin America.
 His debut with the team took place on March 15, 2008.
-He qualified to the finals by winning the first heat, defeating Erick Vallejo of Mexico.
-In the finals he finished third, behind local Costa Rican racer Roberto Castro and Vallejo.
+He qualified for the finals by winning the first heat, defeating Erick Vallejo of Mexico.
+In the finals, he finished third, behind local Costa Rican racer Roberto Castro and Vallejo.

 In 2018, Pastrana returned to the Motocross of Nations as part of Team Puerto Rico with teammates Kevin Windham and Ryan Sipes in an effort to raise money and awareness following Hurricane Maria in 2017.
 All three team members eventually made it to the main event, qualifying via the B-final.